antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

  ---------

+Finding pathways that make a difference
 ---

 *Analyses used*
 * Differential Expression between groups
 * Gene set analysis
 * KEGG mapping
----

 We have seen that the expression profiles of the same cell types can show differences in peripheral blood and synovial fluid.
-It would be interesting to have a better understanding which genes and pathways cause the biggest differences and whether they are relevant to RA.
+It would be interesting to have a better understanding which genes and pathways cause the biggest differences and whether they are relevant to RA pathogenesis.

 * From the main page, select the analysis **Find Differential expression between groups** in box 3; click **Next**.
 * In the next page with selection criteria, choose *Select a track:* **tissue (2cat)**.